"Let your proprioceptors do the talking" for best massage results

 Similarly with the body, the brain gets information from proprioceptors then sends out the nerve signals to keep making muscular and postural adjustments for when we are walking, running, jogging, climbing, bending, twisting, lifting, standing, sleeping, etc.

-Every muscle in the body plus the middle ear has proprioceptors.
+Every muscle and joint in the body plus the middle ear has proprioceptors.
 They are part of a “package” that also includes the muscle spindle and the Golgi organ (also known as the Golgi tendon).

 The spindle is the part of the muscle that tells it to contract, and the Golgi tendon tells it to relax or release.

 In effect, when muscles contract, the muscle spindles send off a signal to the brain via the nerves, and the brain sends back a message via the nerves to the Golgi tendon in the opposite muscles to instruct those muscles to relax.

 As all this is happening, the proprioceptors are sending signals back to the brain on the new status of the muscles, so the brain can instruct other muscles in the body that are interacting with them to compensate accordingly.

 For example, the Hamstring and Gluteus Maximus muscles extend the hip.
 So if Hamstrings are tight, they will also have an impact on the Gluteus.
 But if the Hamstrings are loosened by massage, the proprioceptors will begin activating responses leading to compensatory effects in the Gluteus.